Faculty: Commitment to Student Success

-Faculty teaching in the Rhetoric, Writing, and Digital Media Studies program at Northern Arizona University are committed to student learning.
-We encourage students to participate in the learning experience, and to co-create positive academic and professional experiences.
+Faculty teaching in the Rhetoric, Writing, and Digital Media Studies program at Northern Arizona University are committed to student inquiry, problem-focused discussions, and project-based learning.
+We encourage students to be active participants in the learning experience, and to co-create positive academic and professional experiences.
 We want students to engage with and participate in conversations related to global learning, diversity, and sustainable educational and environmental practices.
 Faculty profiles provide a brief glimpse into what is important in our professional lives.

 Studying rhetoric helps students develop wonderful capacities for being effective in the world and at the same time for being critical of the world.
 Rhetorical study improves our abilities to negotiate symbolic environments with an eye for what may be useful, personally and communally both, and with a sense of ethical responsibility.
 I love helping students build up these rhetorical capabilities and, equally, love helping teachers think carefully about how—and why—to foster these capabilities in their own students.
 My primary teaching aims are to help my students decide how rhetoric can be useful for them personally and to work closely together to deepen their rhetorical skills and strengths.